Cayley graphs of more than one abelian group: Group Theoretic Results

-\begin{proof} By \cite[Corollary 2]{Jones2002} or \cite[Corollary 1.2]{Li2003}, there is one conjugacy class of regular cyclic subgroups of $\PGL(d,q)$ whenever $(d,q)\neq (2,8)$, and clearly there is always one conjugacy class of regular cyclic subgroups in $\Sym(n)$.
-If $K$ is a regular cyclic subgroup of $\PGL(d,q)$, then $K\PSL(d,q) = \PGL(d,q)$.
+By \cite[Corollary 2]{Jones2002} or \cite[Corollary 1.2]{Li2003}, there is one conjugacy class of regular cyclic subgroups of $\PGL(d,q)$, and clearly there is always one conjugacy class of regular cyclic subgroups in $\Sym(n)$.
+If $K$ is a regular cyclic subgroup of $\PGL(d,q)$, then $K\PSL(d,q) = \PGL(d,q)$ by \cite[Lemma 2.3]{Li2003}.
 Similarly, if $K$ is a regular cyclic subgroup of $\Sym(n)$ where $n$ is even, then $K\Alt(n) = \Sym(n)$.
-The result follows by Lemma \ref{easyfact}, with $\PSL(d,q)$ or $\Alt(n)$ taking the role of $N$. \end{proof}
+The result follows by the first paragraph of this proof, with $\PSL(d,q)$ or $\Alt(n)$ taking the role of $N$. \end{proof}

 The concept of $\Omega$-step imprimitivity will be important in this paper.
 Intuitively, on a set of cardinality $n$, the action of a transitive group is $\Omega$-step imprimitive if there is a sequence of nested block systems that is as long as possible (given $n$).
 The terms ``nested" and ``as long as possible" may not be clear, so we provide formal definitions below, including an explicit formula for $\Omega=\Omega(n)$.